 Trail Games & Activities for Hiking with Kids

-If you have older kids, this is a great notebook to use while they hike to write down everything they see.
+If you have older kids, this recycled hiking journal is great to use while they hike to write down everything they see.
 It comes with prompts on what to write and blank spaces.

 Bring binoculars on the hike to see birds and other animals while you hike.
 This will let the kids take a look but not get too close.
 Plus it makes them really feel like a little explorer.

 Let the kids get a closer look at different plants by bringing a magnifying glass.
 Kids will feel like nature explorers and get really engaged in your hike.